andthum/mdtools/docs/source/doc_pages/developers_guide/test_guidelines.rst

 .. warning::

-    At the moment there are no unit tests implemented.
-However, unit tests are very important to ensure that the code is working properly.
-Without unit tests we cannot leave the alpha state of development.
-We plan to implement extensive test suites using
+    Currently, the code is only partially tested via doctests.
+However, tests are very important to ensure that the code is working as expected.
+Without full test suites we cannot leave the alpha state of development.
-    |pytest|.

 .. contents:: Site contents
     :depth: 2